pkb/obsidian-extensions-list/plugins/post-webhook.md

 ### Context Notes

-Context notes enable you to create reusable content blocks that can be seamlessly integrated into your webhook requests.
-This feature is particularly helpful for leveraging prompt templates stored in your Obsidian vault when interacting with AI models through webhook data.
+Context notes enable you to create reusable content blocks that can be seamlessly integrated into your Webhook requests.
+This feature is particularly helpful for leveraging prompt templates stored in your Obsidian vault when interacting with AI models through Webhook data.

 Example: To use context notes for AI prompting, create a note with the following structure:

 ```
 ---
-post-webhook: true # Required to make this note available as a context block for webhook payloads.
+post-webhook: true # Required to make this note available as a context block for Webhook payloads.
 ---
 --user # can be any keyword
 Your user prompt to send to an AI model.